 The top of the pendulum was turned down and drilled.
 The other end was tapered to a point.

 A metal spring round was inserted into the hole to provide a tie off point for some black thread.

 Thread is inserted into a hole in a suspending rod at the top of the mast.
 The thread is slid into a notched into a slot to secure it at the top of the mast.
 A brass screw acts as a weight to help keep the thread from slipping.

 At the bottom the thread is tied through the spring round and the pendulum is suspended above the leveling point.
 By adjusting the front feet the pendulum can be made to line up with the leveling point at the base of the mast.
 The balance is now level.

 Here is a picture of the balance so far, with the weighing pan lift pads and leveling pendulum in place.

-Next will be working on a fabrication project; the balance piece itself.
+Next I will be working the main fabrication project; the balance piece itself.

 I will use this picture as a rough guide for the balance piece.
 I hope to find some vintage and antique pieces to use in the design.
 My plan is to make it a bit more steampunk than the balance piece pictured above.